h3/django-pdfutils/README.rst

 Since the default CSS (base.css, portrait.css, landscape.css) are normal static files, they can be overrided from any other django app which has a `pdfutils` folder in their static folder.

+Note: Be sure your applications are listed in the right order in `INSTALLED_APPS` !

 Dependencies
 ------------